Automattic/vip-block-data-api/README.md

 Both of these data points are a counter that is incremented, and do not contain any other telemetry or sensitive data.
 You can see what's being [collected in code here][repo-analytics], and WPVIP's privacy policy [here](https://wpvip.com/privacy/).

+In addition, the analytics are sent every 10 seconds or 10 minutes only.

 ## Caching on WPVIP

 All requests to the Block Data API on WPVIP will automatically be cached for 1 minute.
 Be aware that authenticated requests will bypass this cache, so be very cautious when using the [REST permissions filter](#vip_block_data_api__rest_permission_callback).